AgileLearningCenters/alc-wordpress-core/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 11. Can I modify the product box thumbnail image?
 Yes.
 12. Can I customize the format of the price display?
 Yes.
+13. Can the customers be sent to a cancel URL when they click "cancel" from the PayPal checkout page?
+Yes.

 == Screenshots ==